Walt Disney World Ticket FAQ

 Walt Disney World offers a wide variety of ticket options.
-One of the biggest decisions you’ll have regarding your trip to WDW (after you decide on a hotel of course) is what type of ticket to purchase.
-First, some basics on Tickets.
+One of the biggest decisions you’ll have to make when planning your trip to Walt Disney World is what type of ticket to purchase.
+First, some basics on tickets.

 Deciding What Type of Ticket to Purchase

 Standard Theme Park Tickets provide entrance to a single theme park on a given day.
 You can upgrade to a Park Hopper (to visit more than one theme park on a given day) or to a Park Hopper Plus (to receive a varying amount of admissions to the so-called “minor gates” that consist of the water parks, Oak Trails Golf Course, Disney’s miniature golf courses, and Wide World of Sports).

 None of these tickets will provide admission to any of the special Disney events that are referred to as “Hard Ticket Events.”
 Hard Ticket Events include experiences like Mickey’s Very Merry Christmas Party and After Hours events.